Non-loose torus knots: Background and preliminary observations

 \subsubsection{Contact structures on solid tori}

 Notice we can construct a solid torus from $T^2\times[0,1]$ in two ways.
-If we choose a rational slope $s$ on $T^2\times\{0\}$ and collapse the linear curves of slope $s$ on this torus we will get a solid torus $S_s$.
+If we choose a rational slope $s$ on $T^2\times\{0\}$ and collapse the linear curves of slope $s$ on this torus, we will get a solid torus $S_s$.
 We call this the solid torus with lower meridional slope $s$.
-Similarly we can collapse the linear curves of slope $s$ on $T^2\times\{1\}$ to get a solid torus $S^s$ and we say it has upper meridian $s$.
+Similarly, we can collapse the linear curves of slope $s$ on $T^2\times\{1\}$ to get a solid torus $S^s$, and we say it has upper meridian $s$.

 We denote by $\Tight(S_s;r)$ the isotopy classes of tight contact structures on the solid torus $S_s$ with lower meridian $s$ and convex boundary having two dividing curves of slope $r$.
-Similarly $\Tight(S^s;r)$ is the isotopy classes of tight contact structures on the solid torus $S^s$ with upper meridian $s$ and convex boundary having two dividing curves of slope $r$.
+Similarly, $\Tight(S^s;r)$ is the isotopy class of tight contact structures on the solid torus $S^s$ with upper meridian $s$ and convex boundary having two dividing curves of slope $r$.
+Up to normalizing coordinates on the solid torus, the following result can be found in \cite[Theorem~2.3]{Honda00a}.

 \begin{theorem} Let $P$ be a minimal path in the Farey graph from $r$ clockwise to $s$.
 Then, the elements of $\Tight(S_r;s)$ are in one-to-one correspondence with equivalence classes of decorations on the path $P$ where the first edge is left undecorated.
 Similarly, the elements of $\Tight(S^s;r)$ are in one-to-one correspondence with equivalence classes of decorations on the path $P$ where the last edge is left undecorated. \end{theorem}